PAC Prediction Sets for Large Language Models of Code: PAC Prediction Sets for Code Generation

 Our goal is to use $f$ to construct a PAC prediction set.
 The challenge is that there are an enormous number of possible labels (exponential in the length of the generated sequence), meaning a traditional prediction set will not be human-interpretable.
 Thus, we need to constrain the search space over prediction set models.

 To this end, we consider prediction sets defined by \emph{partial programs}, which are sequences with special tokens called \emph{holes}; each hole can be \emph{filled} with an arbitrary subsequence, and filling all holes produces a complete sequence.
 Formally, we denote the special token by $??$; then, a partial program is a sequence $y\in(\Sigma\cup\{??\})^*$.
+Partial programs also require that holes occur in a way compatible with the context-free grammar defining the programming language; we describe this condition in Section~\ref{sec:aststructure}.
 Suppose that $y$ has $k$ holes:

 where $y_0,y_1,...,y_k\in\Sigma^*$.
 Then, given $\bar{y}_1,...,\bar{y}_k\in\Sigma^*$, we can fill the holes in $y$ using these sequences to obtain

 i.e., replace the $i$th hole with $\bar{y}_i$.
 We call $\bar{y}\in\Sigma^*$ a \emph{completion} of $y$; we denote the set of completions of $y$ by